JohnyWander/ssh-mon/README.md

-# ssh-mon - tool for linux server monitoring
+# ssh-mon - Lightweight tool for linux server monitoring
 using SSH-net for handling ssh connections https://github.com/sshnet/SSH.NET It's using Private key authentication and AES encryption for sensitive data.